Module One: Introduction to Collaborative Discussion

 Module Two: Creative Collaboration

 Creative Collaboration is the ability for a group to work together in ways that encourage seeing new possibilities.
 Our thinking can often be limited by unconscious constraints and conditioned patterns of thinking.
 Having habits and tools to unleash creativity can help groups create imaginative potential and harness productive energy in groups.

 Module Three: Critical Collaboration

-Critical Collaboration requires that participants take time to reflect on how their habits of thinking, emotionally responding, and general communication have been conditioned and may even impede working with others effectively.
-Over time we have learned how to think and communicate about certain issues which may act as blinders and prevent us from seeing issues more fully.
-The activities in this module can help groups pause and critically question their way of engaging certain topics in order to improve collaboration.
+Critical Collaboration requires that participants take time to reflect on their habits of thinking, emotional responses, and default communication styles.
+Over time, we learn how to think and communicate about certain topics, which can act as a blinder and prevent us from seeing issues more fully.
+The activities in this module can help groups pause and critically question their assumptions, biases, and habits of engagement to improve collaboration.

 Module Four: Culturally Responsive Collaboration

 Culturally Responsive Collaboration is about a commitment to learning from and relating respectfully to others who are both similar and different from oneself.
 This commitment to working across a variety of differences that participants may bring to a collaborative discussion can help groups make these differences resources for the group.

 Civic Collaboration is when people join together to address public issues that impact their communities.
 Frequently, we expect people to engage in projects about community issues, but we do not always prepare them with the skills and habits needed to address the complexity and nuance of such work.
 This module will help participants understand how they can work with communities to create collaborative and sustainable change by weaving together the social fabric and connections that exist in communities.